TALK TO SALES

 Pay and benefits

-Employee compensation is often a top reason for voluntary turnover.
-This is usually due to a lower-than-expected salary or raise.
-A lack of employee benefits can also cause your talent to leave for better opportunities.
+Inadequate compensation is often a top reason for voluntary turnover.
+This is usually due to a lower-than-expected annual salary or a lack of raises.
+Poor employee benefits can also cause your talent to leave for better opportunities.

-To retain your employees, you need to stay updated on what your competitors are offering their employees.
-If your competitors offer a comprehensive benefits package or a greater salary, they’ll entice your employees to apply.
+To retain your employees, you need to stay updated on what your competitors are offering.
+If your contenders offer a more comprehensive benefits package or a more competitive salary, they'll entice your employees to apply.

-Poor promotion practices create staff turnover because people feel like they’ve been passed over.
+Poor promotion practices create staff turnover because people feel like management passed over them.
 To combat this, organizations need to communicate open opportunities with employees and prioritize promoting within.

 Speak to internal candidates who weren’t selected for a promotion or new role as soon as possible to preserve your relationship.
 Be prepared to address any concerns or questions they may have.
 Work with these employees to share what they’re doing well and what they can work to do better next time.